Shopify/web-configs/README.md

 - `shopify`: The same as `shopify/web`.

 - `shopify/web`: A preset to use for JavaScript that is meant to run in browsers.
-It compiles down features to only those supported by browsers that Shopify’s admin runs on.
-Note that many modern JavaScript features, like `Map`s, `Set`s, `for of` loops, and more, require runtime polyfills (we recommend [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/), as our `web` and `node` configs will reduce these imports to the set of features needed to polyfill your target environment).
+It compiles down features to only those supported by browsers that you have specified in your [browserslist config](https://github.com/browserslist/browserslist).
+Note that many modern JavaScript features, like `Map`s, `Set`s, `for of` loops, and more, require runtime polyfills (we recommend [`@shopify/polyfills`](https://github.com/Shopify/quilt/tree/master/packages/polyfills), as our `web` and `node` configs will reduce these imports to the set of features needed to polyfill your target environment).

   This preset accepts an options object.
 The following options are allowed: